-In conclusion, it was observed from the study that the administrative effectiveness of male and female principals in secondary schools cannot be same as male principals can work under pressure and other interfering factors.
-Also, young principals are more active than the older ones in the discharge of their administrative functions.
+In conclusion, it was observed from the study that the administrative effectiveness of male and female Principals in secondary schools cannot be the same as male Principals can work under pressure and other interfering factors.
+Also, younger principals are more active than the older ones in the discharge of their administrative functions.